 Linkage was required to enable data items relating to the same patient in HES and ResearchOne to be determined.
 No persistent link exists between HES and ResearchOne and, to our knowledge, no linkage methodology had been previously enacted between the two databases.
 We worked with NHS Digital and The Phoenix Partnership to design a methodology that would: i) be able to link data from HES and ResearchOne for the study, ii) be acceptable to the data controllers from a technical and organisational perspective, and iii) be consistent with legal and ethical frameworks applicable to the use of routinely collected NHS data for research purposes (in the absence of individual patient consent).

 Patients are referenced by source-specific identifiers in HES and ResearchOne.
 Different identifiers are used to reference the same patient in HES and ResearchOne.
-No persistent mapping exists or indeed is feasible ex post between these source-specific identifiers.
+No persistent mapping exists or indeed is feasible ex-post between these source-specific identifiers.
 Data from HES and ResearchOne is therefore completely disjoint based on these source-specific identifiers alone.
 Linkage requires a mapping to be established between these source-specific identifiers.
 NHS Digital and TPP require access to at least one common data item for each patient that can be used to establish this mapping.
-Moreover, any data item used for this purpose must demonstrate sufficient quality (eg. completeness) to ensure the integrity of the resultant linkage.
+Moreover, any data item used for this purpose must demonstrate sufficient quality (e.g. completeness) to ensure the integrity of the resultant linkage.

 NHS number [29] is widely used to reference patients by organisations in acute settings in England.
 For example, 97% of inpatient activity has an associated NHS number [30].
 We therefore determined that NHS number would provide a sufficiently robust basis on which to establish the mapping between source-specific identifiers.
-However, information containing an NHS number is considered to be identifiable [31].
+However, information containing an NHS number is considered identifiable [31].
 To protect the privacy of patients, their personal data, and the confidentiality of their information, we sought to design a methodology that did not require the disclosure of patient identifiable data by the data controllers.
 Instead, pseudonyms are generated from NHS numbers by the data controllers and these pseudonyms are used to generate a mapping between source-specific identifiers.

 Figure 1 here